coreos/coreos-vagrant/README.md

 # CoreOS Vagrant

-This repo provides a template Vagrantfile to create a CoreOS virtual machine using the Virtualbox virtualizer.
+This repo provides a template Vagrantfile to create a CoreOS virtual machine using the Virtualbox software hypervisor.
 After setup is complete you will have a single CoreOS virtual machine running on your local machine.

 ## Streamlined setup